 - $25,000 in bodily injury liability per person

 - $50,000 in bodily injury liability per accident

 - $25,000 in property damage liability per accident

 Of course, despite these legal requirements, not all drivers follow the law.
 In fact, according to the Insurance Research Council (IRC), one in eight drivers (12.6 percent) nationwide had no auto insurance in 2019.
-Fortunately, the uninsured-motorist rate is somewhat lower in Connecticut (6.3 percent).
+Fortunately, the uninsured motorist rate is somewhat lower in Connecticut (6.3 percent).

-In the event there is insufficient auto insurance to cover their losses, injured victims can try to seek compensation by filing a lawsuit directly against the at-fault driver.
+In the event, that there is insufficient auto insurance to cover their losses, injured victims can try to seek compensation by filing a lawsuit directly against the at-fault driver.
 However, because most uninsured drivers will not have sufficient assets to pay for the damage they cause in an accident, this route is likely a dead end.
 To prepare for this scenario, all drivers should consider purchasing Uninsured/Underinsured (UM/UIM) Motorist coverage.